aleferni98/CM-LABS/Readme_template/README.md

-# Click removal in degraded audio through cubic spline
+# Click removal in degraded audio through median filtering and cubic spline interpolation

 ## Description of the project
 The goal of this project is to reconstruct a degraded audio signal through two different interpolation methods on Python.
 The methods we will take into consideration will be: